The 6 Must Haves Features of an Effective Restaurant Back-End Software Solution

 Finally, no task list is complete without deadlines, and having someone else know those deadlines is a powerful motivator.
 Better systems will monitor the completion of tasks, and send alerts to supervisors (if desired) when deadlines are passed.

 A comprehensive, dynamic task list that can be monitored and modified by supervisors may be the single most powerful tool for creating a culture of operational excellence.

 When there are too many Key Performance Indicators displayed, most users will guess at and focus on the 3 or 4 they believe the boss will ask about next.

-A dashboard helps each user support a company’s efforts to reach its goals, and since both users and goals change, configurability is key.
-Examples include the ability to customize KPIs for each user, to determine which reports are defaults, or to set a language default by user.
-“Custom fitting” the dashboard to the user makes the company’s expectations clear, and provides the tools necessary for success.
+Dashboard configurability is important to teams as each user has the ability to make necessary changes in order to support a company’s efforts in reaching its goals.
+Given that both team members – and goals – do change, easy configurability is key.
+Examples of configurability include offering customized KPIs for each user, choosing which reports are defaults for the company, and setting the language default by user.
+Customizing the dashboard to each user makes the company’s expectations transparent, and provides the tools necessary for success.

-The 6 “must have” restaurant management software capabilities listed above are critical components for truly powerful dashboards that can act like a lens and focus a company on its most vital priorities.
-When properly constructed, the dashboard provides not just the path to success, but the timely feedback that allows for course-correction, which saves untold amounts of time and energy.
-By using uniform factual data, it makes it easy to see the truth about a business, and provides a solid foundation on which all serious improvements are built.
-Contact CrunchTime to learn more.
+The six “must have” capabilities listed above for restaurant management software are all key components for effective dashboards.
+Like a powerful lens, operation dashboards have the ability to focus a company on its priorities.
+When effectively configured, the dashboard provides the path to success, and also timely feedback to allow for course-correction.
+This saves an enormous amount of resources.
+By employing factual data, and applying it uniformly, it is much easier to see the truth about a business.
+As a result, an operations dashboard provides the solid foundation on which all meaningful, cost-effective improvements are built.
+Contact us to learn more.